 Schedule a Professional Tune-Up

-Some air conditioner maintenance tasks are best left to the professionals.
+It is best to leave some air conditioner maintenance tasks to the professionals.
 A good idea is to schedule a spring tune-up for your air conditioner every year.
 This ensures that everything is ready to go before the weather starts to heat up.
 It also gives your maintenance technician ample time to identify and fix problems so you’re not suddenly left without A/C on a particularly hot summer day.

 When you hire a pro, they’ll be able to check a number of factors which will affect the efficiency of your A/C system.
 You can expect your tune-up to include the following: